ably/specification/specifications/chat-features.md

         }
       }

-`[Deprecated]` Determining the global order of messages may be achieved by comparing the timeserials.
+`(deprecated)` Determining the global order of messages may be achieved by comparing the timeserials.
 See `CHA-M2` for more information.

 #### Messages V2 {#chat-structs-message-v2}

       {
-        "serial": "cbfqxperABgItU52203559@1726232498871-0",
+        "serial": "01726585978590-001@abcdefghij:001",
         "roomId": "my-room",
         "clientId": "who-sent-the-message",
         "text": "my-message",